top of page

 Apheresis

-A medical technology in which the blood of a person is passed through an apparatus that separates out one particular constituent and returns the remainder to the circulation
+A medical technology in which blood is passed through an apparatus that separates out one constituent and returns the rest to the circulation.

 Caloric Restriction